 The present U.S. federal income tax treatment of publicly traded partnerships, including us, may be modified by administrative, legislative or judicial interpretation at any time.
-Any modification to the U.S. federal income tax laws and interpretations thereof may or may not be applied retroactively and could make it more difficult or impossible to meet the exception for us to be treated as a partnership for U.S. federal income tax purposes that is not taxable as a corporation (referred to as the Qualifying Income Exception), affect or cause us to change our business activities, affect the tax considerations of an investment in us or cause us to pay federal income tax on our taxable income at the corporate tax rate.
+Any modification to the U.S. federal income tax laws and interpretations thereof could make it more difficult or impossible to meet the exception for us to be treated as a partnership for U.S. federal income tax purposes that is not taxable as a corporation, or qualifying income exception, affect or cause us to change our business activities, affect the tax considerations of an investment in us and change the character or treatment of portions of our income.
 For example, in response to certain recent developments, members of Congress are considering substantive changes to the definition of qualifying income under Section 7704(d) of the Internal Revenue Code.
-Legislation has been proposed that would eliminate partnership tax treatment for certain publicly traded partnerships.
-Although such legislative efforts could result in changes to the existing U.S. tax laws that affect publicly traded partnerships, including us.
+It is possible that these legislative efforts could result in changes to the existing U.S. tax laws that affect publicly traded partnerships, including us.
+Any modification to the U.S. federal income tax laws and interpretations thereof may or may not be applied retroactively.
 We are unable to predict whether any of these changes, or other proposals, will ultimately be enacted.
-Any such changes could cause a material reduction in our anticipated cash flow, which could materially and adversely affect our ability to make payments on the notes.
-For a discussion of the importance of the Qualifying Income Exception and our status as a partnership for federal income tax purposes, please read "Material Tax Consequences-Partnership Status" in the accompanying base prospectus.
+Any such changes could cause a material reduction in our anticipated cash flow, which could materially and adversely affect our ability to make payments on the notes and our other debt obligations and could cause a reduction in the value of the notes.